 The Church of ENGLAND consecrated its first female bishop in a ceremony on January 26.
 The Right Reverend Libby Lane, 48, was made Bishop of Stockport in front of more than 1,000 people.
 After decades of argument over women’s ordination, the Church formally adopted legislation last November to allow women to become bishops.

 In EL SALVADOR, a woman known “Guadalupe” was granted pardon by El Salvador’s Parliamentary Assembly after being imprisoned for suffering a miscarriage.
 In 2007 “Guadalupe” received a 30 year jail sentence after authorities wrongly suspected she had terminated her pregnancy.
 She was only 18 years old at the time.
 Amnesty International called the pardon a “triumph of justice” that “gives hope to the other 15 women languishing in jail on similar charges.

 The Senate of the DEMOCRATIC REPUBLIC OF CONGO voted to eliminate a measure in an electoral law that critics say would have prolonged the president’s time in power.
 The lower house voted last week to require a census before next year’s presidential election, raising concerns that it was merely a ploy to delay that vote and keep President Joseph Kabila in power.
 Kabila has been in office since 2001 and term limits prevent him from running again.
 The vote in the lower house prompted large demonstrations against the measure and led to the Senate’s action.
 A parliamentary committee must now reconcile the bills from the two houses of Parliament before a final version can be voted on.

-The second is from a campaign that came out last June, so wasn’t new to me.
+I’ll end with a beautiful, inspirational advertisement from a campaign that came out last June, so wasn’t new to me.
 But I totally teared up watching it tonight during the Super Bowl with my daughter sitting next to me and my husband yelling “That is AWESOME!”